The Silhouette

 He reached this tiny hallway where he says he saw a silhouette standing in front of him about three feet away.
 He says he made the split-second decision to fire his gun, fearing for his life.

-All of this happening, he says, in the pitch black darkness.
+All of this happening, he says, in the pitch-black darkness.

 How far away were you from them?

-Me to you.
+Maybe you.
 Okay.

 But the person Lars shot was not an intruder.
 It was Debbie.